mozilla-conduit/bmo-extensions/README.md

 To access the Phabricator site, point your browser to 'http://phabricator.test'.

-The administrator login is 'admin' and the password is 'admin'.
+The administrator login is `admin` and the password is `admin`.
 You can use this account to create other accounts, projects, etc.

 ## BMO Development